Plymouth-University/comp2003-2025-2026-team-10/SourceCode/Oscar/Wind/readme.txt

-To generate the widn CSVs use the visualizeWind state in Paraview.
-Save the Connectivity1 Filter as data with the selected arrays: IntegraitonTime, RegionId, U and CasePath.
+To generate the wind CSVs use the visualizeStreamline state in Paraview.
+Save the Connectivity1 Filter as data with the selected arrays: IntegrationTime, RegionId, U and CasePath.

 Once the script, prefab, material and streamline CSV is in Unity.